zombiechook/PatternAnalysis-2025/recognition/4697858-HipMRI-IUNET/README.md

 - --num_workers (default: 4): The number of parallel workers assigned
 - --target_label (default: 1): The expected label of the prostate
 - --epochs (default: 100): Maximum number of epochs to train for
-- --dice_weight (default: 0.5): Weighting of the DICE
 - --smooth (default: 1.0): Smoothing factor
 - --num_classes (default: 6): Number of classes within the dataset
 - --output (default: ./output): Directory for output files